 Nutrition and Liver disease

-It is vitally important that patients with liver disease maintain a balanced diet, one which ensures adequate calories, carbohydrates, fats and proteins.
-Such a diet will aid the liver in the regeneration of liver cells.
-Nutrition that supports this regeneration is a means of treatment of some liver disorders.
+It is vitally important that patients with liver disease maintain a balanced diet, one which ensures adequate intake of carbohydrates, fats and proteins.
+Such a diet will reduce the risks associated with malnutrition and help prevent muscle loss.

 When are specific diet restrictions required?